ruszkipista/cims03-my-car/README.md

 - [8.
 Credits](#8-credits "8 Credits")

 ## 0. Data structures design
-Let's introduce briefly the data structures of the My Car application.
+Let's briefly introduce the data structures of the My Car application.
 It is necessary to learn some features to understand the reason behind arrangements in the data.

 The main entity is the Car.
 We want collect financial transactions occurring around cars in order to answer such questions
-- what is the fuel economy looks like, how much fuel it consumes on a set distance or how much distance it can take on a set amout of fuel?
+- What is the fuel economy look like, how much fuel it consumes on a set distance or how much distance it can take on a set amount of fuel?
-- how much do we spend on the car to run daily, monthly, yearly?
+- How much do we spend on the car to run daily, monthly, yearly?
-- how much does it cost to run 100 km?
+- How much does it cost to run 100 km?
-- how much is the book value of the car today?
+- How much is the book value of the car today?

 ### 0.1 Transaction
 So in order to calculate all of that, we need to record the following things about a Transaction: